mui/material-ui/docs/data/material/getting-started/overview/overview.md

 Material UI is beautiful by design, and features a suite of customization options that make it easy to implement your own custom design system on top of our components.

 :::info
-Material UI supports Material Design v2.
+Material UI currently supports Material Design v2.
+Adoption of v3 is tentatively planned for Material UI v6.
-While v3 adoption is not currently on our roadmap, you can follow [this GitHub issue](https://github.com/mui/material-ui/issues/29345) for future updates.
+You can follow [this GitHub issue](https://github.com/mui/material-ui/issues/29345) for future updates.
 :::

 ## Advantages of Material UI